 Many young kids (5-10) watch YouTube videos with their parents, or require permission to watch certain videos.

-I began exploring how these outputs could be translated into user-facing tools that better support families’ experiences around watching YouTube.
+I explored how these outputs could be translated into user-facing tools that better support families’ decision making around watching YouTube videos.

 Ideation